Road map out of lockdown

 Please refer to the above websites in the first instance for up to date information.

-If, however, you’d rather speak to someone locally please call Halton Borough Council’s Business Development Team on 0151 511 7825 or email firstname.lastname@example.org
+If, however, you’d rather speak to someone locally please email Halton Borough Council’s Business Development Team on firstname.lastname@example.org

 We appreciate that this is a very difficult time but we are assured by government that they are exploring every possible avenue to provide support to businesses and to that end the Council and other public sector organisations are working hard to put in place the systems necessary to make that happen.